 - Dinner rolls: Freshly made bread, dinner rolls or a lightened version of cornbread are delicious and easy items to bring.

 - Cookies: Fun to make and easy to carry, bake up some cookies.
 Keep cookie size small for portion-friendly dessert.

 When glazing your vegetables, add a touch of butter and sugar with a pinch of salt.
 The sugar and butter add shine to the glaze.
 Aromatics like herbs, ginger or citrus zest will add some zing.

 Follow this guide to learn how to make your veggie side dish extraordinary, then watch our how-to video.

-Browse more of Food Network’s comfort food recipes.
+Browse more of Food Network’s Thanksgiving side dish recipes.

-Want to know what Food Network fans were cooking in September?
-From Ranch Dressing to Cheesy Enchiladas and sweet Apple Crisps, here are the top 10 recipes of the month:
+Want to know what Food Network fans were cooking in October?
+From Butternut Squash Soup to cheesy Chicken Enchiladas and sweet pumpkin desserts, here are the top 10 recipes of the month:

 To create a smooth, rich gravy for Thanksgiving, gradually ladle the hot broth into the flour mixture, whisking constantly (this is key, or your gravy will be lumpy).
 Bring to a boil, then adjust the heat so the gravy simmers gently.